-5 What entity or agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+4 What agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+Where there are multiple responsible agencies, how are cases allocated?
 Do governments or ministers have a role?

 The Federal Trade Commission (FTC) and the Antitrust Division of the Department of Justice (DoJ) are the two federal agencies responsible for the enforcement of federal antitrust laws.
 The FTC and the DoJ have jurisdiction to investigate many of the same types of conduct, and therefore have adopted a clearance procedure pursuant to which matters are handled by whichever agency has the most expertise in a particular area.